Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1_2(Introduction).md

 ##  Non-Repudiation :
 This is used to ensure that communication between sender and receiver cannot be refuted.

+---

 # Defense in Depth :
 A critical security strategy that distributes security controls across every level of an organization, ensuring that if one defense layer fails, others are in place to stop the attacker and drastically decrease potential damage.

 # Threat Intelligence :
 Actionable data and information about current cyber attackers, their motives, and the exact hacking methods they use to target specific types of businesses.
+# Threat Modeling :
+A systematic process used to identify, analyze, and prioritize potential security threats and vulnerabilities in a system, allowing developers to design proactive defenses and mitigations before the code is even built.

 # Least Privilege :
 A foundational security rule stating that a user or process must only be given the absolute minimum permissions necessary to complete their job, preventing them from accessing unrelated files or systems.